 Video game publishers and video game media outlets also have their own Twitch channels.
 The platform hosts live streaming from video game-related events and competitions, too.
 Twitch has its own annual convention, aptly named TwitchCon.
 Let’s focus on the individual user/broadcaster.

-How to Set Up on Twitch
+How to Set Up a Twitch Channel

 Users create a channel that streams live game play videos, coming to the site from computers or consoles.
 When you watch a given video you can see the game play, plus a webcam video of the person playing the game.
 The player will generally provide audio commentary.

-Sometimes, it’s serious commentary to help other players through a game.
-Other times, the commentary is funny – think: reaction shots and intentionally bumbling game play.
+Sometimes it’s serious commentary to help other players through a game.
+Other times, the commentary is funny – think reaction shots and intentionally bumbling game play.